 Caring for each other is the right thing to do and it is also the pathway to creating the communities where everyone is included and thrives.

-Here is a document with resources in Colorado available at this time.
+Here is a document with resources available at this time.

-We will continue to build on these lists as more resources become available.
+We will continue to build on this list as more resources become available.

 Medical resource for undocumented or uninsured people: